h8d13/ALFN---Arch-Linux-For-Noobs/README.md

 `archinstall` for the classic debian style noob installer.

 ### Important Setup Steps
-* Make sure to set the proper keyboard layout
+* Make sure to set the proper keyboard layout (for your password to work)
+* Make sure to put the right Timezone (for server handshakes)
-* Right target drive and default format, press yes to defaults.
+* Right target drive and default format, press yes to defaults, default format.
-* Set a root password
+* Set a root password (and a user without sudo, even better)
 * Go to profile > type > and select a desktop environment (Window managers can be more complex for beginners)
 * Recommended desktop environment:
   * Try Budgie, it looks much more modern and slick than most in 2025